NicolasQuest/Nicol-s/README.md

-Hi there 👋, I'm Nicolás!
+<h1>Hi there 👋, I'm Nicolás!
-A passionate Full Stack Developer with a love for Music, and Technology
+A passionate Full Stack Developer with a love for Music, and Technology </h1>

 # 🚀 About Me: